by Rev Shelley Griffiths

 It’s rather sad that we live in a society where preaching kindness is seen as a bad thing; that it’s patronising and unwelcome.
 I have finally reached an age where it’s more important that the message is spread and the pleas to change are spoken than fearing what certain people think of me.
 We must, must, must be having conversations about how we can evolve as humans and do better.
 Be better.
 The planet is dying and hundreds upon thousands of species (including our own) depend on us lowering our carbon footprint and acknowledging our current way of life is simply unsustainable.
 It’s way past time the age of stupid* came to an end.

-Because we plan to host the occasional small mindful celebration, handfasting and wedding at Cwm Caredig, it made sense to offer the ministerial services of a celebrant or officiator, so after doing some research and seeing what resonated most with Edenist philosophy, I am now delighted to announce that I am an ordained minister with the Universal Life Church.
-It’s a non-denominational church and members are encouraged to make their spiritual journey their own.
+Because we plan to host the occasional small mindful celebration, handfasting and wedding at Cwm Caredig, it made sense to offer the ministerial services of a celebrant or officiator, so after doing some research and seeing what resonated most with Edenist philosophy, I am now delighted to announce that I am an ordained minister with a non-denominational church where members are encouraged to make their spiritual journey their own.
 There is no ‘religious doctrine’ which is also central theme in Edenist philosophy.

 If you want to know more about Edenist principles, there is a full manifesto under the ‘About’ section here www.newedenism.org